-1.2.3 Access to the Command Line Interface using the serial interface
+1.2.3 Access to the device management using the Command Line Interface through the serial connection

-The serial interface is used to locally connect an external network management station (VT100 terminal or PC with terminal emulation).
-The interface lets you set up a data connection to the Command Line Interface and to the system monitor.
+You can connect an external management station (VT100 terminal or PC with terminal emulation) to the serial interface.
+The device lets you set up the serial connection to access the device management using System Monitor 1 or the Command Line Interface.

-- □ Connect the device to a terminal using the serial interface.
-As an alternative, connect the device to a COM port of your PC using terminal emulation based on VT100 and press any key. - □ As an alternative, you set up the serial data connection to the device with the serial interface using the PuTTY program.
+- Connect the device to a terminal using the serial interface.
+As an alternative, connect the device to a COM port of your PC using terminal emulation based on VT100 and press any key. - □ As an alternative, you set up the serial connection to the device using the PuTTY program.
 Press the <Enter> key.

-Figure 4:Serial data connection with the serial interface using the PuTTY program
+Figure 4:Serial connection using the PuTTY program

-- Press any key on your terminal keyboard a number of times until the login screen indicates the CLI mode.

-- Enter the user name.

-The default user name is admin.

-- □ Droop the <Enter> kov
+- □ Press any key on your terminal keyboard a number of times until the login screen indicates the CLI mode. - Enter the user name.
+The default user name is admin. - □ Press the <Enter> key.

-- Press the <Enter> key.